Efficient Long-Document Reranking via Block-Level Embeddings and Top-k Interaction Refinement

 \section{Method}

-As discussed above, our proposed approach uses fine-grained block representations instead of a single, global representation for the whole document.
-So the approach involves document segmentation, block encoding and fine-grained interactions over the blocks.
-The overall architecture is shown in Fig \ref{fig:arch}, and it is described in details below.
+As discussed above, our proposed approach leverages fine-grained block representations instead of a single, global representation for the whole document.
+The architecture involves three main components: (1) document segmentation and block encoding, where each document is divided into smaller units and encoded independently; (2) initial scoring and top-K block selection, which provides a fine-grained relevance estimation; and (3) a lightweight Top-K Interaction Refinement (TIR) module, where the query interacts with the top-ranked blocks to produce refined scores by applying residual adjustments.
+The overall architecture is illustrated in Fig.~\ref{fig:arch}, and each component is described in detail below.